Harbaugh History, Family Crest & Coats of Arms

 - John Joseph Harbaugh, American Republican politician, Candidate in primary for Governor of Maryland, 1966

-- Eugene F. Harbaugh, American Democrat politician, Member of Michigan Democratic State Central Committee, 1961
+- Eugene F. Harbaugh, American Democratic Party politician, Member of Michigan Democratic State Central Committee, 1961

 - Don Harbaugh, American Republican politician, Candidate for Montana State House of Representatives 92nd District, 2010